Albert Anthony Perez

 Experience & Education

 On Call Audio Engineer for events. for Greater Boston VineyardMarch 2012 to Present (over 5 years)

 Running sound for various concerts.
 Most notably David Coleman & Confirmation CD Release Concert.

-Audio Visual Technician for PSAV formerly Swank Audio VisualsDecember 2008 to Present (over 8 years)
+Audio Visual Technician for PSAV formerly Swank Audio VisualsDecember 2008 to Present (about 9 years)

 Experienced technician for private events at luxury hotels in Boston.